skills/release-based-workflow/README.md

 When bugs come up after you release a version, you'll need to address them.
 We've already created a `hotfix-v1.0.1` and `fix-game-background` branches for you to start.

-We'll submit a hotfix by approving and merging the pull request.
+We'll submit a hotfix by creating and merging the pull request.

 ### :keyboard: Activity: Create and merge the hotfix pull request